enjikaka/blog/pages/home.md

   key: Home
   order: 0
 ---
 I'm a web developer from Värmland in Sweden.
-I'm both norwegian 🇳🇴 and swedish 🇸🇪, and quite fitting I work for a norwegian company.
+I'm both norwegian 🇳🇴 and swedish 🇸🇪.
+I work for the norwegian based music streming company [TIDAL](https://tidal.com) and also run businesses on the side.
+Namely [Glatek](https://glatek.se) for IT and [Barlingshult Småbruk](https://barlingshult.se) for farming.

 I mostly program modern web applications.
 Heavy JavaScript kind of stuffs.
 Some examples are [nightcore.app](https://nightcore.app), [podd.app](https://podd.app) and [plypp.net](https://plypp.net).